jedisct1/libsodium-doc/helpers/README.md

 is supplied via the `hex_len` parameter.

 `ignore` is a string of characters to skip.
-For example, the string `": "` allows colons and spaces to be present at any locations in the hexadecimal string.
+For example, the string `": "` allows colons and spaces to be present at any location in the hexadecimal string.
 These characters will just be ignored.
 As a result, `"69:FC"`, `"69 FC"`, `"69 : FC"` and `"69FC"` will be valid inputs
 and produce the same output.